S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 ## Overview

-When a role keeper or a team becomes aware of a new driver they are responsible for dealing with, it's usually ineffective to drop everything else and do the first thing that comes to mind to respond to it.
+When a rolekeeper or a team becomes aware of a new driver they are responsible for dealing with, it's usually ineffective to drop everything else and do the first thing that comes to mind to respond to it.

 Here's a series of steps you can take which will support you to make the best use of your time and resources: